Anankin12/HPC-Final/Ex1/ReadMe.md

 # Exercise 1

-Repo containing all of the stuff for Cozzini's part.
+Repo containing the material of exercise 1.